 As your child’s confidence and language skills grow, it becomes easier to play cooperatively with family members.
 Simple games will offer chances to teach patience, taking turns and counting.
 With advanced thinking skills, preschoolers become interested in mechanical toys that “do something.”
 Fantasy creative play grows more complex as children get older.
 Costume clothes, hats, capes, vests and various props add details to a child’s play scenario.
 Artistic creations become more advanced with clay, paint, scissors and glue the older the child gets.

 Building with interlocking plastic or wooden blocks continues to be a favorite activity, combining imagination with thinking, planning, and advance hand coordination.
 Preschoolers will begin to discover friendship and will learn to play cooperatively with other kids their age.
 Reading books takes on a whole new meaning as children can now understand story lines and appreciate pictures more.

 Gross Motor Development

 From this time on, your child’s more daring play will try your nerves.
 Climbing, jumping and balancing skills all progress faster than you perhaps would like.
 Riding toys become faster and more daring.
 Safety is an issue, but allowing exploration and trial and error is also important.
 A child’s abilities in sports and ball play will progress and become more fun and challenging.
-Here are some ways you can promote these gross motor skills through interactive play:
+Here are some ways you can promote gross motor skills with these creative play ideas for toddlers:

 - Providing a safe play environment is important.
 A small indoor play structure with a ladder and slide on soft carpet or padding is just the thing for your older toddler to perfect his climbing and balancing skills.